-This section describes the organization of files and directories inside the CentOS Artwork Repository.
-The repository layout provides the standard backend required for automation scripts to work correctly.
-If such layout changes unexpectedly, automation scripts may confuse themselves and stop doing what you may expect from them to do.
+This section describes the organization of files and directories inside the CentOS Artwork Repository, the names convenctions, how to extend the current layout and the way content is produced, as well.

+The repository layout is used as standard backend for automation scripts to work correctly.
+If repository layout changes unexpectedly, automation scripts may get confuse themselves and stop doing what you may expect from them to do.